dive2Pro/roam-tabs/README.md

 - **Visual Stacking**: Pages overlap each other, creating a visual stack effect where you can see multiple pages at once
 - **Spine Navigation**: Click on the vertical spine (edge) of any page to focus and scroll to that page
 - **Horizontal Scrolling**: Scroll horizontally to navigate through your open tabs
+- **Minimap Navigation**: A visual minimap appears at the bottom-right corner showing all open pages as blocks.
+The blue thumb indicates your current viewport position.
+You can drag the thumb or click anywhere on the minimap to quickly navigate to different positions.
+The minimap automatically hides when all pages fit within the viewport
 - **Page Width Configuration**: Customize the width of each page in Stack Mode (default: 650px) through the extension settings

 ### How to Enable Stack Mode